-Mayor Dyer helped the community unite and heal following the June 2016 Pulse nightclub tragedy that took the lives of 49 people and injured more than 50, vowing that Orlando would not be defined by one hateful act, but instead by responding with love and compassion.
+Mayor Dyer helped the community come together following the June 2016 Pulse nightclub tragedy, vowing that Orlando would not be defined by one hateful act that took the lives of 49 people, but instead by responding with love and compassion.
 The unity was on display in the hours after the tragedy when residents waited for hours to donate blood, and later at vigils and memorials and as millions of dollars were raised to support victims’ families and survivors through the OneOrlando Fund.

-Prior to Mayor, he served for a decade in the Florida Senate.
-Mayor Dyer earned his undergraduate degree in Civil Engineering from Brown University and his Juris Doctorate degree from the University of Florida College of Law.
-Before he chose to serve in public office, Mayor Dyer worked as an environmental engineer.
-He was born in Orlando, raised in nearby Kissimmee and is the proud father of two sons, Trey and Drew, and a labradoodle, Sammie.
+Prior to being elected Mayor, he served in the Florida Senate.
+Mayor Dyer earned his undergraduate degree in Civil Engineering from Brown University and his Juris Doctorate from the University of Florida College of Law.
+He was born in Orlando and raised in nearby Kissimmee.
+Mayor Dyer is married to Susie and is the proud father of two sons, Trey and Drew, and a beloved dog, Sammie.